chaithyagr/chaithyagr.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A growing collection of things that I worked and that interest me
 nav: true
 ---